insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 |PagePartID|Web Product Child Details|

 f) We have added our Extension page `AEC Application Item List` (33064475) as a part type with the name `ProductApplicationData`.
      Click on Property button and the Product application data window appears.
-Page AEC Application Item List SubPageLink field is `ItemNo` and base page SubPageLink field is `No.`
+AEC Application Item lists SubPageLink field as `ItemNo` and base page SubPageLink field as `No.`

 ![manualchange-itemcard6](/staticfiles/connectors/media/application-connector/navextension/manualchange-itemcard6.png)